- Home

 Cancer can cause physical and emotional strain, so it’s important to look after your wellbeing.
 Cancer Council has free booklets and programs to help you during and after treatment.
 Call 13 11 20 to find out more, or see Managing cancer side effects, Exercise after a cancer diagnosis, Complementary therapies, Emotions and cancer, Nutrition and cancer, Sexuality, intimacy and cancer, Fertility and cancer, and Living well after cancer.

 Alternative therapies are therapies used instead of conventional medical treatments.
-These are unlikely to be scientifically tested and may prevent successful treatment of the cancer.
-Cancer Council does not recommend the use of alternative therapies as a cancer treatment. |
+These are unlikely to be scientifically tested, may prevent successful treatment of the cancer and can be harmful.
+Cancer Council does not recommend the use of alternative therapies as a cancer treatment.

-Additional resources
+More resources

 View the Cancer Council NSW editorial policy.